Marine Corps Musician Enlistment Option Program: List of Marine bands

 The ad hoc West Coast Composite Band and East Coast Composite Band is also maintained.
 The former is often available at the Rose Parade in California while the latter often performs at the Macy's Thanksgiving Day Parade in New York.
-Bands not currently in service have included the Marine Corps Air Ground Combat Center Twentynine Palms Band and the III Marine Amphibious Force Band.
+Bands not currently in service have included the Marine Corps Air Ground Combat Center Twentynine Palms Band and the Albany Marine Band.

 Other Marine bands

 Leatherneck Pipes and Drums

 The Leatherneck Pipes and Drums is a private military pipe band that supports military ceremonies in the USMC.
 Being a private unit, it is composed of mostly former USMC personnel.
 It was formed in 1991 from Marine veterans who lived in parts of the Northeastern United States and was based on the original Marine pipe band based in Derry, Northern Ireland during the Second World War.
 The official tartan of the unit is the Leatherneck Tartan which is only used by the pipes and drums due to the fact that the USMC has never formally adopted a military tartan.
 During many of its ceremonies, the band performs special arrangements of the Star Spangled Banner and The Marines' Hymn.
 When at an official ceremony, all members of the unit wear a modified Blue Dress "A" uniform which is augmented with a Glengarry cap and a kilt that is patterned in the leatherneck tartan.
 Keeping in Highland/Scottish tradition, the drum major wears feather bonnet instead of a Glengarry.